Y Kant Tori Read (album): Promotion and release

 Several singles were released to promote the album, though most promotionally and not commercially.
 "The Big Picture" was released as a 12" vinyl promotional single with unique artwork; "Cool on Your Island" was issued as a 7" vinyl promotional single with a special edit version of the song; it was also included as a B-side to a promotional CD featuring the song "A Groovy Kind of Love" by Phil Collins.
 (On The Rosie O'Donnell Show, Amos told a story from this era of being stopped by police while traveling through Germany because her friend was carrying marijuana; when she told the police officer that she was "on a CD with Phil Collins" she was set free.)

 One music video was produced, for the song "The Big Picture", featuring Amos performing on a "ghetto city" sound stage set.

 Amos has continued to play a select few songs from this album ("On the Boundary", "Etienne", "Cool on Your Island", and snippets of "Fire on the Side") live in concert.
 During the 2014 Unrepentant Geraldines tour, however, Amos played a full version of "Fire on the Side", as well as "Floating City" and "Pirates".
 "The Big Picture" and "Fayth" were performed as mashups with George Michael's "Faith" and the Cure's "Pictures of You" respectively.
 She has yet to perform "Heart Attack at 23" and "You Go to My Head" in any capacity.

 In 2017, Amos said she had made peace with the album, and was considering reissuing it in the future.
-She then made several press appearances in late August stating a re-issue would be out in November.

-Subsequently, an entirely remastered edition of the album was discreetly released on all digital and streaming services for the first time on September 1, 2017, with no official announcement or promotion of any sort.
-This was then followed by a limited physical re-release of the remastered album on CD and transparent orange vinyl by Rhino Records as part of International Record Store Day's Black Friday exclusive releases on November 24, 2017, only available at exclusive partaking independent record stores.
+An entirely remastered edition of the album was discreetly released on all digital and streaming services for the first time on September 1, 2017, with no official announcement or promotion.
+This was followed by a limited physical re-release of the remastered album on CD and transparent orange vinyl by Rhino Records as part of International Record Store Day's Black Friday exclusive releases on November 24, 2017.
+This also resulted in a one-week UK chart entry, at #6, on 06 Dec 2017.